Pony Club: Overview

-Pony Club manuals are books which provide all the information needed to earn certificates and achievement badges.
+The Pony Club program offers certification of a member's proficiency in skills and theory.
+The levels start with beginner levels D1, D2, and D3, progress through the intermediate levels C1, C2, and C3, and proceed to the advanced levels HB, B, HA, and A. The Pony Club publishes manuals and books which provide all the information needed to earn certificates and achievement badges.
 They have a range of useful information from buying a horse to looking after it and competing with it.
-They teach Pony Club members horsemanship, how to care for their horses and the responsibilities and positive outcomes of owning a horse.
+They teach pony clubbers horsemanship, how to care for their horses, and the responsibilities and positive outcomes of owning a horse.